Angles/workingcopy-test/other-stuff/Fix Editorial MD Scrolling.md

-# GET NORMAL DESKTOP SCROLL FROM Editorial Markdown Exported as html with style.
+# GET NORMAL DESKTOP SCROLL Editorial's Markdown Exported as html with style.

-## Issue: Preview - Copy HTML - Document with Styling, and Scrolling behavior.
+## Issue: Preview - Copy HTML - Document with Styling.
+And Scrolling behavior in desktop browsers.

-Editorial IOS app (see)[http://omz-software.com/editorial/] has an excellent Markdown preview from which you can copy the **html with style** to the clipboard.
-Paste into a new file as html.
-IMHO, **This file does now scroll correctly in desktop browsers.** I have found that the following changes to said pasted html file can fix that.
+The amazing **Editorial IOS app** (see)[http://omz-software.com/editorial/] has an excellent Markdown preview from which you can copy the html with styling to the clipboard.
+You can paste this HTML into a new file, BUT in my experience, **it will not scroll correctly in MY desktop browsers.**

-### FIX as of this date, it works for me, no guarantees for you ;)
+### FIX: as of this date, it works for me.
+(No guarantees for you ;)

-**IN THE HEAD, CSS BLOCK OF THE EXPORTED HTML DOC, COMMENT OUT THESE ITEMS**
+IN THE HEAD, CSS BLOCK OF THE EXPORTED HTML DOC, COMMENT OUT THESE ITEMS:

-* this change
+This change:
 ` //overflow: hidden; `

-* look in ` #content-wrapper ` or anywhere else you find these, make it like:
+Look in ` #content-wrapper ` or anywhere else you find them, this change:
 ` //overflow-y: scroll; `
+**AND**
 ` //overflow-x: hidden; `

-* Also, in CSS ` pre ` or maybe elsewhere in CSS, do this `  //whites-space: nowrap; `
+Also, in CSS ` pre ` or maybe elsewhere in CSS, this change:
+` //whites-space: nowrap; `

 These should give expexted results on desktop browsers.
 No Guarantees.